lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### from Balingen to Zillhausen (almost) waterfall

-This hike takes from Balingen you to the Zillhausen waterfall, which, unfortunately, were dry when I went there.
+This hike takes you from Balingen you to the Zillhausen waterfall, which, unfortunately, were dry when I went there.
 I guess, it is way nicer when there actually is a waterfall.

 Here it is the [Koomot activity](https://www.komoot.it/tour/902468157?share_token=aG2vCmTupWW8blCowwXp1QXf57SG1KzHHs0WWoLrOUvu0WS7zW&ref=wtd "Komoot").